Organizations We Specifically Support

 In 2017, Visions opened the state's first residential Vocational Rehabilitation Center (VRC) on the camp grounds.
 The state-of-the art, $9.5 million, 32-bed building provides 8-week intensive sessions of living skills, adaptive computer and technology skills and vocational rehabilitation training programs.
 Its graduates are job-ready candidates.

 The two other Visions facilities provide year-round vocational training, adaptive and social services in Manhattan.
-With the closing of the Lighthouse, the NYS Commission for the Blind asked Visions to be the primary service provider for Westchester residents of all ages that are legally blind.
+With the closing of the Lighthouse, the NYS Commission for the Blind asked Visions to be the primary service provider for all ages of legally blind Westchester residents.
 MORE INFO: www.visionsvcb.org

 The STEM Alliance

 Founded in 2012, STEM (Science, Technology, Engineering, Math) is a nonprofit connecting parents, students, educators & businesses in support of critical STEM learning experiences for students in grades K to 12.
 Their programs include: STEM for Students with Special Needs, Robotics K-12, Girls in STEM and Summer Enrichment (Co-op).
-The Co-op Summer Enrichment program provides 6 weeks of academic & recreational experiences for 230 students from all 4 Mamaroneck School District elementary schools.
+The Co-op Summer Enrichment program provides 6 weeks of academic & recreational experiences for 230 students from all four Mamaroneck School District elementary schools.
 The program serves families who cannot afford to attend other local summer programs.
 The program also employs & mentors a diverse group of local teenagers to promote leadership & employment opportunities.

 MORE INFO: www.thestemalliance.org

 At Home on the Sound

-A grass roots nonprofit founded to improve the quality of life for people age 60 and older living in Larchmont and Mamaroneck.
-It provides a wide range of programs and services for people who want to stay in their own homes in the community they love.
+A grass roots nonprofit founded in 2010 to improve the quality of life for people age 60 and older living in Larchmont and Mamaroneck.
+It provides a wide range of programs and services for people who want to stay healthy and safely in their own homes in the community they love.

 MORE INFO: www.athomeonthesound.org

 Community Resource Center (formerly Hispanic Resource Center)

 Founded in 1998 to promote the cultural, economic, educational and professional integration of immigrants to the already established larger community and to advocate for those in need.
-We aim to provide the tools to prepare new immigrant families to become self-sufficient and active members of the community.
+It aims to provide the tools to prepare new immigrant families to become self-sufficient and active members of the community.